+The switch to a central striking role for Arsenal's Robin van Persie has helped raise his game to new levels.
 The Dutchman has hit seven goals in his last seven games, including a brace in Saturday's 3-0 derby success against Tottenham.

 He admits he has had to alter his game slightly in order to adjust to the demands now placed on his shoulders, following the sale of Emmanuel Adebayor to Manchester City, but he is currently enjoying one of the most productive spells of his career.